Jema Galanza

-Jessica Margarett "Jema" Casidsid Galanza (born November 28, 1996) is a Filipina volleyball player and former captain of the Adamson Soaring Lady Falcons volleyball team in the UAAP and a National Team Member.
+Jessica Margarett "Jema" Casidsid Galanza (born November 28, 1996) is a Filipino professional volleyball player and former captain of the Adamson Soaring Lady Falcons volleyball team in the UAAP and a National Team Member.
 She also played for the Laoag Power Smashers during the 2016 SVL Reinforced Conference.

 Galanza has become the second-leading spiker for the Creamline Cool Smashers since 2017 in the Premier Volleyball League (PVL).
 She has six Best Outside Hitter honors while Alyssa Valdez seven, making Galanza the second-winningest player in that position.

 Personal life

 Galanza was born and raised in San Pedro, Laguna, Philippines to Jesse and Fe Galanza.
 She went to San Pedro Relocation Center National High School, San Pedro, Laguna and earned her bachelor's degree at Adamson University.
 She has three siblings and her youngest sister, Maria Fe "Mafe" Galanza, played for the University of Santo Tomas' Golden Tigresses.

 Galanza was previously in a relationship with former Ateneo Lady Eagles and Choco Mucho Flying Titans player Deanna Wong.
 She is currently in a relationship with former Ateneo Lady Eagles and fellow Creamline Cool Smashers player Ella de Jesus.